-In terms of weather for February, still cold, still snowy.
+In terms of weather for February, still cold, and still snowy.
 Standard.
 The temperature is anywhere from between negative two up to four degrees Celsius slash 28 to 39 degrees Fahrenheit, for my American friends.
-February tends to be a very stormy month, so you’re talking snow storms, and wind storms, and sometimes both of those storms together.
+February tends to be a very stormy month, so you’re talking snowstorms, wind storms, and sometimes both of those storms together.
 You know, sometimes it feels like the whole building’s about to blow over, and the windows are rattling, and that’s just winter in Iceland.
-But if you want to learn a lot more about weather in winter, make sure to check that video out that I’ve already posted before.
+But if you want to even more about this, check out my weather in winter post.

 Now in terms of sightseeing and what’s available and not available during February, easily accessible areas include Reykjavik, the Golden Circle, and south Iceland.
 Areas that have medium difficulty include east and north Iceland, and the Snaefellsnes Peninsula.
 So while you can get to all of those areas during winter, during February, I always advise to be really, really careful through east and north Iceland, and the Snaefellsnes Peninsula, because sometimes those roads aren’t as well maintained, so, again, you guys, major caution.
 Please, all of the time, winter is a very, very unique month, as far as sightseeing.

 Areas that are not accessible during this time include the highlands, so Landmannalaugar, þórsmörk, any of those areas that are more interior.
 The west fjords are really, really challenging, and because a lot of the areas are connected by mountain passes, sometimes the roads are completely closed.
 So this area of Iceland is really challenging to visit during February.
 I actually don’t recommend to add it to your itinerary unless you are very experienced with winter driving, and/or you’ve been to Iceland several times and you have a good handle on driving, and the road conditions, and everything like that.